 I should have scheduled blocks of time for tasks such as vehicle maintenance, website upkeep and other non destination specific chores instead of trying to fit everything in while at photo destinations.

 Lastly, I should have reached out to local photographers in the areas I was planning to visit for insider tips and networking.
-Relying on information on the internet was not very reliable.
+Relying on information on the internet was not always reliable.

 I would love to hear from fellow photographers who are also traveling a significant part of the year on what works and does not work for you.